 Sometimes even the most comprehensive attempts to stay healthy during the holidays are not enough to keep the viruses out of your system.
 If you feel the flu coming on, start drinking an excess of fluids and getting plenty of rest.
 The best way to get rid of the flu is to take care of yourself the moment you feel symptoms and push the virus through your system.

-The flu is not something to disregard as it can turn into a very serious condition.
+The flu can be a very serious condition and is not something that you should just ignore.
 The Gilbert family physician at Complete Care Medicine is there to help if your flu symptoms start to get worse.
 Don’t let the flu ruin your holidays.
 Take care of yourself and get to a doctor immediately if you get concerned about the strength of your symptoms.